-Chairperson - VACANT
+Chairperson - Amanda Nixon

-Lead Observer (North) - David Bettison
+Lead Observer - David Bettison

 I have been biking since I had my FS1E at the tender age of 16, which is far too long ago to think about now.
-After a break of around 15 years I restarted biking in 2005 enjoying the roads both here and in France.
+After a break of around 15 years, I restarted biking in 2005 enjoying the roads both here and in France.
 I joined the IAM in 2014 for the social side of the club and to enable me to volunteer to ride blood bikes.
 In 2017 I became a local observer before becoming a national observer and a committee member in 2018.
 My biggest regret - selling my Kawasaki Z1300.
-My proudest biking moment - gaining a distinction in the IAM master’s program.
+My proudest biking moment is gaining a distinction in the IAM master’s program.

 Events Coordinator - Steve McKeown

 Yes - I remember what a 'Fizzie' is!
 These days it's something a little more exotic - a big bad Duke, which has an aversion to rain!
 I decided that falling off, wasn't fun, especially after a tumble abroad, with my daughter on the back - definitely not fun.
 Having completed the former Bike Safe course at Ripley Police Headquarters, I joined DAM as an Associate and received the necessary training (thanks Gordon & Pete) managing to pass my Advanced test a couple of years back.
 I have recently joined the committee as Events Coordinator, so am happy to receive any constructive ideas you might have for guest speakers at our club nights or other activities you may wish to promote.
 Look forward to hearing from you!